 Florence or rome!!
 Food can very signifcantly in price and there all sorts of places to visit and walk around!!
 Beautiful cities :)

 Rome has many touristic squares worth visitingg that are extremely fun to spend a cpl of hours at.
 Also visiting during xmas will be extremely charming.
 Visiting the vatican is also an essential place to visit.
 Its an ten mins away from the heart of Rome.

 ROME would definelty be my recommendation.
-I can give u the list of places to go if youre gna end up gng there :) over 6 years ago
+I can give u the list of places to go if youre gna end up gng there :) almost 7 years ago